Outdoor Adventure Ideas for Family Day Weekend in Ontario

 Algonquin Park

 Saturday, February 14 is Algonquin Park's annual Winter in the Wild Festival.
 There will be indoor and outdoor events that celebrate all things winter taking place at various locations throughout the Highway 60 corridor.
-This year's schedule hasn't been released yet, but traditionally events include wildlife snowshoe excursions, guided bird hikes, guest speakers, winter camping demonstrations, ice skating, campfires, night hikes and more.
+This year's schedule of events include a guided bird walk, wildlife snowshoe excursions, guest speakers, winter camping demonstrations, ice skating, campfires, night hikes and more.

 Muskoka